ahriadominguez/ahriadominguez.github.io/README.md

 # Ahria Dominguez's Portfolio

 ## About
 Welcome to my portfolio!
 My name is Ahria, and I am currently a Clinical Research Associate in the Clinical Health, Emotion, and Neuroscience (CHEN) Lab at the University of Nebraska Medical Center (UNMC).
 I am a graduate student in the Data Science program at Bellevue University and will complete my degree in August.
 Between my schooling and research experience, I have a total of about 5 years of experience in data analysis techniques.
+I aspire to become a Clinical Psychologist to help people who have experienced various forms of traumatic experiences, including, but not limited to, sexual violence, physical abuse, and neglect.
 In my free time, I love to crochet, play with my dogs, and travel with my husband.

 Below, you can find my professional and academic accomplishments, work history, data science projects, and contact information.

 ### Professional Milestones: